 If you would like to test your YubiKey on iOS, you can use the steps below.

-- Connect your YubiKey to your iOS device using the appropriate adapter.
+- Connect your YubiKey to your iOS device via the Lightning or USB-C connector.

 - Wait until the green light in the touch button is blinking, indicating the iOS device has detected the YubiKey.